Designing an innovative air distribution system to transform home building

 Working in close collaboration with Rheia, we built a multi-disciplinary team with expertise in mechanical engineering, industrial and product design and regulatory compliance to turn this innovative idea into a commercially available product.

 We began by learning more about the customer journey and product requirements.
-“Builders rely on third parties who use custom processes and expensive materials to design each HVAC system, while installation conditions often vary from design plans, impacting quality and efficiency,” says John Devlin, mechanical engineering expert at Essential Design, part of PA.
+“Builders rely on third parties who use custom processes and expensive materials to design each HVAC system, while installation conditions often vary from design plans, impacting quality and efficiency,” says John Devlin, mechanical engineering expert at PA.
 “It’s not uncommon for customers to call back HVAC specialists to address temperature imbalances from room to room or challenges maintaining comfort in all seasons.”

 “These callbacks inconvenience customers and harm their satisfaction with the home buying experience,” Devlin continues.
 “They also impact contractor profitability on system installation.
 So, all of these challenges point to a need for innovation.”